Your privacy is important to us.

 Actual rating will vary with options, driving conditions, habits and vehicle condition.

-The standard features of the Scion iM Base include 1.8L I-4 137hp engine, 6-speed manual transmission with overdrive, 4-wheel anti-lock brakes (ABS), side seat mounted airbags, curtain 1st and 2nd row overhead airbags, driver knee airbag, airbag occupancy sensor, automatic air conditioning, 17" aluminum wheels, cruise control, ABS and driveline traction control, electronic stability.
+The standard features of the Scion FR-S Base include 2.0L H-4 200hp engine, 6-speed manual transmission with overdrive, 4-wheel anti-lock brakes (ABS), side seat mounted airbags, curtain 1st and 2nd row overhead airbags, airbag occupancy sensor, air conditioning, 17" aluminum wheels, cruise control, ABS and driveline traction control, electronic stability.

-Driving impressions by The Car Connection.
+Driving impressions by Nelson Ireson.
+Laura Burstein contributed driving impressions to this report.
 Sam Moses contributed to this report.

 Your privacy is important to us.